 DAY SIX – Santander to Bilbao

 Instead of the usual wake-up call, we are jolted awake by the train revving up its engines and heading towards Bilbao.
-Despite the uncharacteristically harsh start to the day, this was perhaps my favorite morning of the entire trip.
+Despite the rickety start to the day, this was perhaps my favorite morning of the entire trip.

-Watching the urban sprawl of Santander give way to verdant mountainous landscapes, perfectly framed by the windows of my cozy cabin, I cannot help but smile as I jump out of bed.
-Despite a few technical issues, we made it to Bilbao and had a very brief city tour – by bus.
+Watching the urban sprawl of Santander give way to verdant mountainous landscapes, perfectly framed by the windows of my cozy cabin, I cannot help but smile.
+As I stick my head out of the window to snap a memento, my camera almost collides with an overzealous tree branch.
+First coffee, then pictures, point taken.

 GOOD TO KNOW | Accommodation for day six is not included in the train itinerary.
 The program ends around 04.00 pm, consider booking a night in Bilbao